manassaloi/manassaloi.github.io/_posts/2019-03-07-macro-micro-learning.markdown

 ---

-You are the intersection of UX, Biz and Tech
+You are the intersection of UX, Biz and Tech.

 Product management has become one of the most sought after careers in the last few years.
 Though it is still not taught as a course in most universities you can still learn to become better at your job by doing two things: building actual products and reading/learning from the best in the industry.